@photostructure/sqlite

 • better-sqlite3: Largest community, most Stack Overflow answers

-• sqlite3: Huge legacy community, extensive resources
+• sqlite3: Large legacy community, but no longer maintained

 • node:sqlite: Growing community as adoption increases